Many people who consider composite bonding are regular tea drinkers – especially in the UK – and worry that their new smile will stain quickly.

 Most dentists recommend avoiding tea for at least 24–48 hours after bonding, as the surface is more prone to staining while it fully settles and is polished.

-Does green or herbal tea stain composite bonding?
+Does matcha or green tea stain composite bonding?

 Can stained composite bonding be whitened?